Guide

 Data protection remains a crucial element of AI governance, with many regulations aligning their requirements with broader privacy laws.

-• Privacy Integration: Brazil’s AI Bill reinforces its alignment with the LGPD, while California’s laws overlap with the CCPA.
-Similarly, the EU AI Act works alongside GDPR to ensure personal data is handled responsibly.
+Privacy Integration: Brazil's AI Bill reinforces its alignment with the LGPD, while California's laws overlap with the CCPA.
+Similarly, the EU AI Act works alongside GDPR.

-• Minimization and Safeguards: Across the board, laws emphasize data minimization, lawful processing, and robust security measures to prevent unauthorized access or misuse of sensitive information.
+Minimization and Safeguards: Across the board, laws emphasize data minimization, lawful processing, and robust security measures.

 The Role of Technology in Simplifying Compliance

-Finally, let’s talk about how technology simplifies the challenge of AI compliance.
+Technology simplifies the challenge of AI compliance.
 With the increasing complexity of global regulations, relying solely on manual processes is no longer sustainable.
-Technology, especially solutions like the Modulos AI Governance Platform, provides the tools to manage risk, ensure transparency, and maintain accountability, all while staying adaptable to evolving laws.
+Technology, especially solutions like the Modulos AI Governance Platform, provides the tools to manage risk, ensure transparency, and maintain accountability.

 How Modulos Aligns with Major Regulations